Database lookup on the schema

 - After performing a lookup, users can still modify any of the retrieved values.
-The system will not verify if the values match the original data record and it will not update those values when the record is modified in the external database.
+The system does not verify if the values match the original data record and it will not update those values when the record is modified in the external database.

 - Database managed dropdown menu values can be looked up.
-These values will automatically update if there are changes in the source system as normal.
+These values automatically update if there are changes in the source system as normal.
 See Automating Lookup Value Changes for more information.

 - When creating metadata fields for the schema that is using database lookups, any type of metadata field can be used (text, number, drop down list) as long as it matches the format of the lookup column.
-For example, if you have a number type metadata field mapped to a lookup column that uses letters then the lookup functionality will not work.
-In this case, using a text field for most metadata fields will work best as it accepts any letter or number combination.
+For example, if you have a number type metadata field mapped to a lookup column that uses letters then the lookup functionality does not work.
+In this case, using a text field for most metadata fields works best as it accepts any letter or number combination.

 - If you are looking up a database managed dropdown menu, you must map its lookup by value not its retrieved from value.

 - Schema lookups are more secure than manage import lookups as the user permissions to the source database are controlled from the server.

 - There are a wide variety of data sources that can be used for a schema lookup including Microsoft Access database, Microsoft Excel table, or text file.
 Care should be taken to ensure the source data is managed with a sufficient quality to satisfy the needs of your production system.
 If the source data is corrupted, locked, missing, etc. the Lookup button gives the user an error.
 See Solution Design Resources for more information.

 - The key field for the lookup cannot be a field that allows for multiple selections.
 The lookup does not work with either a table or custom query if there is more than one value selected in the drop-down list.

 Schema lookup configuration

 - In the Web Client, go to Administration Panel > Library Configuration > Document Schemas > Schema Name > 8.
 Lookup.